• Skip to primary navigation

 Freedom of Speech by J.C.
 Michael – Four Stars

 A mute teen struggles through school and home life.
 His mom is an alcoholic and he has a bully at school.
 But what no one else knows is that he has a power that is quite unusual.
 This was a fun and bizarre read!
-I loved that it left so many things unanswered that reader can think of what he may have done next.
+I loved that it left so many things unanswered that the reader can think of what he may have done next.

 My Final Thoughts on The Horror Collection: Yellow Edition

 This is another wonderful collection filled with deep, dark tales.
-I loved the variety here as they were all so different; from stories about bloody rituals, to technology, you never knew what to expect next!
+I loved the variety here as they were all so different; from stories about bloody rituals to technology, you never knew what to expect next!

 Snag a copy using my Amazon affiliate link: